VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 For this tutorial, I am providing a work directory that is already set up for you.
 It's pretty simple; it evolves a 1.0 solar mass star from near the zero-age main sequence to core hydrogen exhaustion, and then pauses before exiting.

-{{< callout type=info >}}
+> [!NOTE]
-   This work directory is designed to run pretty quickly.
+>  This work directory is designed to run pretty quickly.
 For parts 1 through 3, no simulations should take more than about a minute to run.
 They make take a bit longer in part 4, but still should finishin within a few minutes.
-{{</ callout >}}

 **Task 1.1:** [Download the work directory](../day2-dev_mesa.zip), move it somewhere sensible, unzip it, and change into the directory.